kidGodzilla/meta-bootstrap/README.md

 ### Contributing

 Feel free to submit a pull request at any time.
 As a courtesy, please <a href="https://github.com/kidGodzilla/meta-bootstrap/issues">Open an issue</a> to discuss the changes you would like to make before proceeding.

+### Development Methodology

+*Process should be implemented by those who use it, at the moment in which it becomes necessary.
+Not before.*

+##### How does this influence meta-bootstrap?

+Instead of planning for things we might eventually need, we aim to create new global LESS/CSS when code is being refactored.

+To support this, we will create a large number of *“Temporary structures”*, or CSS classes which perform only one function.

+For example:

+        .list-style-type-none {
+            list-style-type: none;
+        }

+Has been created as a temporary structure to facilitate the creation of new layouts.

+Over time, the codebase will evolve to the point that either *many UI components or sections depend upon this class*, or *very few elements depend upon this class*.

+In the event of the first case, patterns will emerge over time.
+For example, there may be two larger, common use-cases in which this functionality is necessary, and it may be useful to refactor the existing code to abstract several smaller classes into a higher-level one.

+Since there is now a sufficient context for creating this abstraction, it becomes appropriate to refactor this specific class.